Saints Simon and Jude, Apostles

 There is even a tradition that Simon got as far as Britain, perhaps Glastonbury, and was martyred in Lincolnshire.
 In art Simon is usually symbolised with a boat or a falchion (an axe-like sword), allegedly the weapon by which heathen priests cut him down.

-Jude, called “Judas, son of James”, is mentioned by Luke in his Gospel (Luke 6:16) and in Acts (1:13) and also in John (14:22).
+Jude is called “Judas, son of James” by Luke in his Gospel (Luke 6:16) and in Acts (1:13).
+He is called “Judas (not Iscariot)” in John’s Gospel (John 14:22).
 He is commonly identified with Thaddaeus, who appears in the list of Apostles in Matthew and Mark, but where there is no mention of Jude.
 He is also believed to be the author of the Letter in the New Testament bearing his name.

 As with Simon, nothing certain is known of his life after Pentecost, but again there are many legends.
 As mentioned, a Western tradition says that he joined up with Simon to preach the Gospel in Persia, where he, too, died a martyr’s death.

-In more modern times, Jude has acquired the reputation as the ‘patron of hopeless cases’, as attested by expressions of gratitude in Catholic devotional periodicals.
+In more modern times, Jude has acquired the reputation as the ‘Apostle of the impossible’, as attested by expressions of gratitude in Catholic devotional periodicals.
 The origin of this devotion is said to be that no one would pray to him because his name was so like that of the traitor Judas Iscariot.
 Only people who had tried every other option would in desperation turn to him!

 The relics of Simon and Jude are believed to have been brought to St Peter’s in Rome in the 7th-8th century.
 Rheims and Toulouse also claim to have relics.